OpenVPN/openvpn-build/windows-msi/README.rst

     cd openvpn-build\windows-msi
     .\build-and-package.ps1

-You can also define which OpenSSL vcpkg port to use:

-    .\build-and-package.ps1 -ossl ossl1.1.1
-    .\build-and-package.ps1 -ossl ossl3

 If everything was set up correctly you should see three MSI packages in ``image`` subfolder, each signed and containing signed binaries.